 The frames below are from a video showing a mortar tail section that - except for the black band on the fragment above - looks very similar.
 It has the same colour, the shape of the fins are the same, and the pattern of the holes in the stem matches too.

-The title of the video calls the green part to the left an "unknown projectile", but according to Australian weapons specialist Nic Jenzen-Jones (aka @RogueAdventurer) it's a 120 mm parachute flare type illumination round - the "IL" in the centre frame below is for "illumination" and a parachute-like thing can be seen on the ground in the frame to the left.
+"unknown projectile", but according to Australian weapons specialist Nic Jenzen-Jones (aka @RogueAdventurer) it's a 120 mm parachute flare type illumination round - the "IL" in the centre frame below is for "illumination" and a parachute-like thing can be seen on the ground in the frame to the left.

 Since the tails of these two different types of mortar rounds are that similar(see note 2), I see it as a possibility that they are from the same manufacturer.
 Therefore any information pointing to origin of this last shell would be of great interest.